 You’ll need to go inside to order and collect your coffee (the food is brought out to you).
 The front of Go Get Em Tiger is all glass, with the door on the left and a three-part window to the right which can be fully opened, concertina style.
 This connects the interior with the exterior when it’s warmer.
 And not raining.

 Inside, a long counter dominates the right-hand side, while on the left, starting opposite the espresso machine, is a window-bar with deep, recessed window sills which you can stand at to take your coffee (and eat your food).
 There’s a pleasingly large gap between the “standing” and the counter, so you don’t feel hassled by people waiting for their coffee.

 The counter has a small section facing the window, which houses the cake.
 Next, down the counter’s long side, comes the till/ordering point (with menus on the wall behind it), then the espresso machine, a modest three-group La Marzocco, with a pair of grinders for the two espresso options.
-The bulk brew set-up is behind this, up against the wall, with its own EK-43 grinder.
+The batch-brew set-up is behind this, up against the wall, with its own EK43 grinder.
 Finally, a large, open-range kitchen stretches all the way to the back of the store.

 Go Get Em Tiger is a multi-roaster, with the likes of 49th Parallel, Heart and Ritual all making an appearance while I was there.
 Go Get Em Tiger will put on a coffee on and, when it’s gone, move onto the next, usually running through the coffee in a day or so.